-The focus of this paper is on the surprisingly large number of people who end up with prolonged or permanent withdrawal from work due to medical conditions that normally would cause only a few days of work absence.
+The focus of the guideline is on the surprisingly large number of people who end up with prolonged or permanent withdrawal from work due to medical conditions that normally would cause only a few days of work absence.
 Many of those who end up receiving long-term disability benefits of one sort or another have conditions that began as common everyday problems like sprains and strains of the low back, neck, shoulder, knee and wrist, or depression and anxiety.
-As will be discussed below, prolonged work withdrawal (disability absence) by itself can produce unfortunate consequences, and averting them is an intended outcome of this guideline.
+As will be discussed below, prolonged work withdrawal (disability absence) by itself can produce unfortunate consequences, and averting them is an intended outcome of this quideline.

 On the other hand, many of the people who receive disability benefits have severe illnesses like a major cancer or schizophrenia or have suffered catastrophic injuries such as amputations, blinding, major burns, or spinal cord injuries, or have had major surgery.
 These people, too, are susceptible to the influences described in this paper, although the effects may be overshadowed by the obvious difficulties of coping with medical problems of this magnitude, and the need to learn skills and methods to deal with any resulting impairments.
 In these cases, a prolonged period of work absence is often unavoidable.
-The traditional rehabilitation approach delivered by
+The traditional rehabilitation approach delivered by an array of professionals was designed to meet the needs of these people.
+The question still arises: what amount of this work disability could be prevented?